MattWindsor91/roslyn/concepts/docs/tour.md

 ## Extension methods ##

-A key problem of subtype-based systems is that they are closed for extension.
-If we want to add a class to an interface, we have to modify the class's code.
-If we don't own the code we need to extend, we must resort to workarounds like static methods and type wrappers.
+A key problem of system is that it is closed for extension.
+If we want to make a class implement an interface, we must modify the class's code.
+If we can't, we must resort to workarounds like static methods and type wrappers.
 This problem extends to adding new methods to existing types.
-For example, maybe we really need to add the ability to rotate a `Rectangle` 90 degrees, but aren't allowed to add a new `Rotate` method to the class itself.
+For example, maybe we really need to be able to rotate a `Rectangle` 90 degrees, but aren't allowed to add a new `Rotate` method to the class itself.

 To fix this, C# 3.0 introduced _extension methods_---static methods that can be invoked as if they were native methods on some target type: